Neyman's C(\alpha) Test for Unobserved Heterogeneity: Reparameterization and connection to the Information matrix Test

 \possessivecite{White82} Information Matrix test under regression setting, on the other hand, is constructed based on the following moment conditions:

 where $vech$ is the operator which stacks the elements in the lower triangular part of a symmetric matrix.
-By using the chain rule and focusing only on the moment condition for the intercept term $\beta_{0}$, the IM test statistic uses the following sample analogue of the moment condition
+Using the chain rule, we see that the IM test statistic uses the following sample analogue of the moment condition

-For the $C(\alpha)$ test to be equivalent to the IM test, it is sufficient to have the following two identities:
+There are various forms for the IM test in the literature (see \citeasnoun{DavMac}), we focus on the efficient score version, in which all the nuisance parameters are replaced by their restricted MLEs.
+For the $C(\alpha)$ test to be equivalent to the efficient score version of the IM test, it is sufficient to have the following two identities:

 where $C$ is a non-zero constant.
 We give several examples below as illustrations. \\

 \begin{example} \textit{Normal regression with $Y_{i} \sim \mathcal{N}(\mu_{i}, 1)$, where $\mu_{i} = \mu_{0i} + \xi k(\mu_{0i}) U_{i} $ and $\mu_{0i}=x_{i}^{\prime}\beta$.}\\